inspec/inspec/docs-chef-io/content/inspec/install.md

 The easiest way to provide a license key to Chef InSpec is to run Chef InSpec.
-Run any major top-level command (such as `inspec exec`, `inspec check`, or `inspec shell`) and InSpec will start an interactive licensing dialog if no license key is already set, and it doesn't detect an automated method of setting the license key.
+Run any major top-level command (such as `inspec exec`, `inspec check`, or `inspec shell`) and InSpec will start an interactive licensing dialog if no license key is already set and it doesn't detect an automated method of setting the license key.

 1. To start the interactive licensing dialog, run a top-level command such as `inspec shell`.